thor-harsh/Project--R-20/README.md

 curtosis of Wavelet Transformed image (continuous)<br></br>
 entropy of image (continuous)<br></br>
 class (integer)<br></br>
-We will predict class Where class indicates whether or not a Bank Note was authentic.
+We will predict class Where class indicates whether or not a Bank Note was authentic.<br></br>

+**Here we make use of NeuralNet and RandomForest model to do this project.**

 </table>